efuru/JavaScript-0x01/README.md

 * Errors, exceptions, debugging, and troubleshooting.

-## Projects and Assignments
+#### Projects and Assignments

-## What I Learned
+### What I Learned

-* i wrote my first "Hello, World!" in JS .
+* I wrote my first "Hello, World!" in JS.
 * console.log()
 * about:blank
 * JS interpreter and how the Web works
-* How JS is the best thing since the World Wide Web, lol and am not even joking!
+* How JS is the best thing since the World Wide Web, lol, and am not even joking!

 ### Reference
 [Cisco](https://lms.netacad.com)